 Anxiety is the worst kind of monster; it sneaks up on you, doesn't announce its presence, takes control of your life, and leaves you on its own terms.
 Its symptoms are wide-ranging, depending on your circumstances and your physiology.
 It can even disguise itself as other health problems, like heart arrhythmias (irregular heartbeat) and chronic pain.
 Worst case scenario, chronic anxiety can even cause diseases, such as high blood pressure, obesity, and chronic inflammation.

 So how do you know what anxiety feels like?
-Use this as a complete guide to assess whether you are feeling anxious.
-Here's how anxiety feels:
+Use the following as the ultimate guide to assess whether you are feeling anxious.
+Here's the ultimate guide as to how anxiety feels:

 Like you can't breathe